Guidance for GRESB Participants

 We are here to support you

 Our goal is to ensure you have a smooth reporting process.
-The Portal provides a Guidance tab for each indicator in the Assessment outlining the information to provide, we run Assessment Training sessions at locations around the world, and the GRESB Helpdesk is here to answer your questions.
+The Portal provides a Guidance tab for each indicator in the Assessment outlining the information to provide, we provide a free online training platform, and the GRESB Helpdesk is here to answer your questions.

 In addition, you’ll find the following tools and functionality in the Portal to help you in your reporting: